 - Information for Current AmeriCorps JD Members

-- Earn a $1,175 Segal AmeriCorps Education Award voucher that can be used to pay current educational expenses or qualified student loans;
+Earn a $1,212 Segal AmeriCorps Education Award voucher that can be used within the next seven years to pay current educational expenses or qualified student loans;

-- Have access to Equal Justice Works’ network of alumni, experience and expertise as the nation’s largest provider of public interest opportunities for law students and attorneys; and
+Have access to Equal Justice Works’ network of alumni, as well as our experience and expertise as the nation’s largest provider of public interest opportunities for law students and attorneys; and

 To learn more about AmeriCorps JD, please explore the pages in the “More About This Program” box to the right.